mjberg/reading-and-writing/_pages/02_readings.md

   *  The Philosophy of History by William Durrant

   **Need to Read:**
-  * Bios: walt disney, nikkola tesla,
+  * Bios: walt disney, Nikola tesla
   * Physics: The Feynman Lectures
   * Philosophy: Godel, Escher, Bach
   * Sociology: Das Kapital
   * English: Infinite Jest
   * Media: Understanding Media
-  * Investing: Security Analysis
   * Computer Science: The Art of Computer Programming
   * Biology: The Origin of Species
   * Economics: The Wealth of Nations
-  * Lifespan: David Sinclair